leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Now, you see a lot of repeated code in the constructors, and there are different ways to deal with it.
 For now, I will just introduce one more concept, which is useful for functions, including constructors, and then we move on.

-### Default Parameters
+### Parameter default values

 In C#, you can (with a few restrictions), provide default values for parameters.
 If a default value is specified, you do not have to provide the parameter, when calling the function.

-So, let's simplify our constructors using default parameters:
+So, let's simplify our constructors using default values:

 ```c#
 class TeslaRoadster